leonardogiannini/scouting/batch/README.md

 ### (Slimmed) RAW ntuples

 #### Data

-RAW scouting data is already available, but it stores huge FED and track info, so we first skim it with CRAB
+RAW scouting data is already available, but it stores huge FED and track info, so we first skim it with CRAB to events with
+>=2 Scouting Muons and >=1 DV, and we add some extra information, while preserving the EDM structure.
+So in principle, one can run the same
+CMSSW code on these new ntuples to add/compute other stuff.
 * Do `. install_cmssw.sh`.
-This sets up a CMSSW environment with some EDFilters and a small EDAnalyzer to strip out the L1 information.
-(Note that `Scouting/NtupleMaker/test/dataproducer.py` is the relevant PSet for slim/skimming)
+This sets up a CMSSW environment with some EDFilters and some EDAnalyzers.
+(Note that `Scouting/NtupleMaker/test/producer.py` is the relevant PSet for slim/skimming)

+##### Manual way
 * Submit crab jobs
   * `source /cvmfs/cms.cern.ch/crab3/crab.sh` for crab commands
   * submit with